Is dry fasting the ultimate biohack to reverse biological aging and health conditions or an unsafe fad?

 - Zymophagy: The degradation of zymogen granules in the pancreas

-Stem cell activation: Stimulates the release and activation of stem cells, enhancing tissue repair and rejuvenation.
+Stem cell activation: May stimulate the release of stem cells, supporting tissue repair (shown in animal water-fasting studies, not yet confirmed for human dry fasting).
 Without glucose and insulin, the Protein Kinase A (PKA) signal, which keeps stem cells dormant, is turned off.

 Once activated, stem cells then multiply and transform into various cell types.